Ssobol7/Debian-Guide-Server-Workstation/README.md

 &nbsp;

-## 2. Workstation on Debian 12
+# 2. Script for Deploying a Workstation Based on Debian 12

-> This **preseed.cfg** file is an automated installation script for a ***Workstation on Debian 12***, allowing the system to be configured without user intervention.
+> This **preseed.cfg** file is an automated installation script for a ***Deploying a Workstation Based on Debian 12***, allowing the system to be configured without user intervention.
 Let's analyze each section of the file and explain its purpose:

 &nbsp;